-- Personalization Key to lock the UT to a particular USIM (SIM to Phone lock).
-This is Off by default. - Administration password Off by default.
-Default password is admin - SMS Remote Control Off by default except in releases 5.9.4.3 through 5.9.5.3 where it is On by default. - SMS Remote Password default was remote but in 5.9.6.1 and above the default is blank and a password must be entered when enabling SMS Remote Control. - Sender White-list is a list of numbers that the terminal will allow a remote SMS message to come from.
+- SMS Remote Control Off by default except in releases 5.9.4.3 through 5.9.5.3 where it is On by default. - SMS Remote Password default was remote but in 5.9.6.1 and above the default is blank and a password must be entered when enabling SMS Remote Control. - Sender White-list is a list of numbers that the terminal will allow a remote SMS message to come from.
 When entering the number use the + symbol in front of the country code e.g., +870 or just start with the country code e.g., 870.
-Do not use 00 in front of the country code.
+Do not use 00 in front of the country code. - Administration password Off by default.
+Default password is admin.
+If set this requires the user to enter the administration password before they can change settings on the terminal. - Phone-to-SIM PIN a code of up to 8 digits to lock the terminal to the current SIM card.
+The Phone-to-SIM PIN code will have to be entered if the SIM card is changed.
+The default code is 12345, but the feature is disabled by default. - Enhanced Security.
+If the Enhanced Security feature is enabled, a link to the Enhanced Security page will be displayed at the bottom of the page as shown in Figure 21.
+The remote SMS password will be shown encrypted, or as in 5.9.6.6.

-Figure 21: Security Passwords
+Figure 20: Security Passwords